BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 let color = `rgb(${red}, ${green}, ${blue})
 ```

-We can then set up a timing function that will change the background of our alert modal to a different color every second.
+We can then set up a timing function that will change the background of our display area to a different color every specified number of second.

-And modifying your CSS `backgroundColor` property.
 To access your CSS properties in JavaScript you will need to access the `style` property of an element, and you can then freely manipulate your style properties.
 It is worth noting that style properties are camel case in JavaScript even though they are kabob case in CSS

 ## Going Further